omniadevv/omniadevv/README.md

--Hi, I’m @omniadevv
--I’m interested in fullstack web development.
-=I’m currently learning javascript
+-Hi, I’m @omniadevv.
+I’m interested in fullstack web development.
+I’m currently learning javascript :)

 <!---
 omniadevv/omniadevv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.